haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 ```

 ### Throttling
-In our use case, throttling means limiting the amount of requests made in a particular amount of time.
+In our use case, throttling means limiting the number of requests made in a particular amount of time.
 In large scale applications where each request to the server amounts to a larger cost of computing, caching is one way to achieve throttling.

 What if there is new data coming in every once and then?
 In that case, we can use throttling to respond from cache for a limited time and then make an actual request after the specified time period.
 [Axios-extensions](https://github.com/kuitos/axios-extensions) comes with a **throttleAdapterEnhancer** which can be used to throttle the network request in our application.
-If we are using throttling, we can avoid using persistent cache for time sensitive data.
+If we are using throttling, we can avoid using persistent cache for time-sensitive data.

 ```javascript
 import axios from 'axios';